zak-45/WLEDVideoSync/README.md

 - To use the systray:
   - modify put_on_systray in the config file.
 Once set, no GUI will be launched: you need to click on systray icon for that.
-  >this work out-of-box for win, but some additional lib/settings could be necessary for linux/mac
+  >this work out-of-box for win, but some additional lib/settings should be necessary for linux/mac
   > https://pystray.readthedocs.io/en/latest/usage.html#selecting-a-backend

 ### WebSocket